Murder of Bruce Smalls: Trial of Richard Charles Johnson

 On September 28, 1985, the day after the murders of Bruce Smalls and Dan Swanson, the South Carolina state authorities charged Richard Johnson, Connie Hess and Curtis Harbert with the murder of Smalls.
-At that point, the police and prosecution did not charge the trio with the murder of Swanson, as they could not determine at which part of South Carolina where Swanson was killed.
-The prosecution had confirmed in February 1986 that they would seek the death penalty against Johnson.
+The police and prosecution did not immediately charge the trio with the murder of Swanson, as they could not confirm whether Swanson was killed in South Carolina.
+The prosecution confirmed in February 1986 that they would seek the death penalty against Johnson.

 By February 1986, Johnson was the only person left facing a murder charge for the fatal shooting of Smalls.
 The other two hitchhikers, Hess and Harbert, had their charges dropped and they turned state evidence against Johnson, and both testified that they had seen Johnson killing Smalls by shooting.

 On February 14, 1986, a Jasper County jury found Johnson guilty of the murder of Smalls.
-Two days later, on February 16, 1986, the same jury returned with their verdict on sentence, and imposed the death penalty for Johnson.
+Two days later, on February 16, 1986, the same jury imposed the death penalty for Johnson.

 On March 10, 1986, a month after he was convicted and sentenced for murdering Smalls, Johnson pleaded guilty to the second charge of murder for the killing of Swanson, in addition to one count of armed robbery.
 Johnson was sentenced to life imprisonment plus 25 years for both charges.
-Similarly, in the case of Swanson's murder, both Hess and Harbert were originally charged for the crime before their charges were ultimately withdrawn by the prosecution.

 Johnson's re-trial and appeals

-On August 24, 1987, the South Carolina Supreme Court allowed the appeal of Richard Johnson and ordered a re-trial for Johnson, whose conviction and death sentence for the murder of Bruce Smalls was vacated as a result.
+On August 24, 1987, the South Carolina Supreme Court ordered a re-trial for Johnson on appeal.
+The conviction and death sentence for the murder of Bruce Smalls was vacated as a result.

-In March 1988, a different jury once again convicted Johnson of the murder of Smalls and likewise, sentenced Johnson to death a second time.
+In March 1988, a different jury once again convicted Johnson of the murder of Smalls, and sentenced Johnson to death a second time.

 On October 7, 1991, the South Carolina Supreme Court dismissed Johnson's second appeal against his death sentence.

 On September 24, 1998, Johnson's federal appeal was turned down by the 4th Circuit Court of Appeals.

 On September 21, 1999, the 4th Circuit Court of Appeals rejected another appeal from Johnson.